World No Tobacco Day

-On World No Tobacco Day, talk to your kids about the dangers of tobacco.
+Talk to your kids about the dangers of tobacco.
 Teach them to fight peer pressure and deceptive tobacco marketing.
 As caring adults, we can give them the tools to make healthy choices.
 Tobacco won’t stop until kids never start.

 The younger kids are when they start using tobacco, the more likely they are to become heavily addicted.
 Roughly one-third of youth smokers will die prematurely from smoking-related diseases.

 Think your kids aren’t listening?
 Even if they don’t show it, research proves that your children are strongly influenced by your opinions and actions.
 More than anyone else, you play a crucial role in preventing youth from using tobacco.
 Here are some tips for starting the conversation:

 Talk Early and Often.

 Today, about 6,000 Oklahoma middle school students smoke, and tobacco products are evolving faster than ever.
 Vaping and e-cigarettes are now the most widely used tobacco products among kids.
 Hookah and smokeless tobacco are also popular alternatives.
 They’re all dangerous and addictive, so it’s never too early to talk about tobacco.